Tech-at-DU/React-Redux-Timers-Tutorial/P04-Setup-Provider/readme.md

 Now that the store is defined you need to initialize it and use the provider component to share the store with your entire app.

 The `timersReducer` is responsible for managing the list of timers, and the list of timers is accessed from the key `timers` on state.
+Think of this as a "slice" of state.

 Edit: `src/index.js`.
 Import some dependencies: